Learn how to send local and production push notifications in your React Native Application

 npm install firebase-admin

-- Create a script to send a test notification:
+- Send a test notification:

 const { initializeApp } = require('firebase-admin/app');